Year Five 2023 - 2024

 Dear Year 5 pupils, parents and carers,

 Welcome to Year 5 and welcome back to school.
-I am very excited about the New Year ahead and I’m looking forward to us having a happy, productive and fun school year.
+I am very excited about the New Year ahead and looking forward to us having a happy, productive and fun school year.
+We are very lucky to be having Mrs Hamilton working with us in Year 5 again this year.
+Year 5 is a fun, action packed year with lots of exciting opportunities for the children including a trip to Quarry Bank Mill in the Spring Term and our residential to Ghyll Head in the Summer Term.

 In the year ahead, we have lots of exciting English, Maths, Science and new topics that we will be covering this year.
-Some of the topics we will cover are; Oceans, Rivers and Mountains, Comparing different artists and The Victorians.
+Some of the topics we will cover are; Local History with a focus on the Lancashire Cotton Industry, the Slave trade and the Manchester Ship Canal, The Anglo Saxons and The Rise of Baghdad as an early civilization.
+These topics are linked with our literacy topics so the children have a real opportunity to immerse themselves in the vocabulary.
 The children have already shown an incredible interest in topic and I would encourage parents to send in any books or resources from home that you may have related to our topics.

 As a Catholic school Religious Education is very much at the centre of our curriculum and the children will be learning about lots of different aspects of Religion and other faiths – through the Come and See programme.

 All pupils will have been provided with a reading pack and reading diary.
 Please do try to read with your children at home and fill it in their reading record when you do so.
+For the past number of years, we have been using Accelerated Reading in school.
+This allows children to take mini quizzes after they complete a book.
+This is an excellent resource and allows us to track and monitor reading throughout the school.
+We have seen a real growth in progress with reading in school with the engagement of Accelerated Reading.
 Letters of communication are sent home in the reading packs so please make sure they are brought in to school every day.
 This will help you stay organised, carry any homework and anything else you may need for a school day.

 Parents, please read all letters sent home with the children so that you are aware of any events and exciting things going on in school throughout the school year.
 Don’t forget to mark those dates on your calendar.
 Studies show that parental involvement in a child’s education is one of the strongest indicators of student achievement.
 We hope you will make it a priority this year to attend as many school-sponsored events as possible.